 Dr. Bennet completed her residency in Behavior Medicine at Purdue University

-Dr. Bennet now sees patients in Aurora and Berwyn, IL for VCA Specialty Hospitals in those locations.
+Dr. Bennet now sees patients at VCA Specialty Hospital in Berwyn, IL.

 Chicagoland Veterinary Behavior Consultants This it the link to board certified veterinary behaviorist, Dr. John Cirabassi He is available for referral consults at the Veterinary Specialty Center in Buffalo Grove, IL and also sees behvaior patients in Elmhurst, IL.